Compute Instances

 Deleted

-Instance has been permanently deleted.
-All data has been removed.
+Permanently deleted.
+All data removed.

 Error

-Creating and Connecting to an Instance
+Creating an Instance

 1